-The Initial Configuration and Ultimate Configuration, shall include, but shall not be limited to, the construction components described below and as generally shown in the schematic drawings as attached to the Reference Information Documents (RIDs).
+The Initial Configuration and Ultimate Configuration must include, but shall not be limited to, the construction components described below and as generally shown in the schematic drawings as attached to the Reference Information Documents.

-Developer shall prepare and submit a Project Segment Plan to TxDOT that divides the Project into one or more Project Segments.
+Developer must prepare and submit a Project Segment Plan to TxDOT that divides the Project into one or more Project Segments.
 The combination of the scope of all Project Segments must equal the scope of the entire Project.
 The Project Segment Plan at minimum should include Project Segment limits, Toll Lane permanent logical termini, Project termini, and General Purpose Lane and other infrastructure transitions to existing infrastructure.
 Approval of the Project Segment Plan shall be a condition of NTP2.

-Developer shall prepare and submit Project schematics to TxDOT that demonstrate the Proposer approaches to the Initial Configuration and Ultimate Configuration.
-Developer's Initial Configuration schematics shall clearly present the future construction sequencing necessary to implement the design presented in the Developer's Ultimate Configuration schematic.
-Project schematics shall clearly present how costs to implement the Ultimate Configuration are minimized and avoid to the extent possible:
+Developer must prepare and submit Project schematics to TxDOT that demonstrate the Proposer approaches to the Initial Configuration and Ultimate Configuration.
+Developer's Initial Configuration schematics must clearly present the future construction sequencing necessary to implement the design presented in Developer's Ultimate Configuration schematic.
+Project schematics must clearly present how costs to implement the Ultimate Configuration are minimized and avoid to the extent possible:

-- Impacts to the Toll Lanes constructed with the Initial Configuration; and - Demolition or reconstruction of elements constructed with the Initial Configuration.
+- Impacts to the Toll Lanes constructed with the Initial Configuration; and - Demolition or reconstruction of Elements constructed with the Initial Configuration.

-At TxDOT request, Developer shall submit backup information in addition to the Project schematics to further justify how the designs presented in the Project schematics minimize future Ultimate Configuration development costs.
+At TxDOT's request, Developer must submit backup information in addition to the Project schematics to further justify how the designs presented in the Project schematics minimize future Ultimate Configuration development costs.

-1.3.1 Initial Configuration Alternative 1 Requirements
+1.3.1 Initial Configuration Requirements